Renaissance architecture: Arches

 Arches are semi-circular or (in the Mannerist style) segmental.
 Arches are often used in arcades, supported on piers or columns with capitals.
 There may be a section of entablature between the capital and the springing of the arch.
-Alberti was one of the first to use the arch on a monumental scale at the St. Andrea in Mantua.
+Alberti was one of the first to use the arch on a monumental scale at the Basilica of Sant'Andrea, Mantua.

 Vaults

 Vaults do not have ribs.
 They are semi-circular or segmental and on a square plan, unlike the Gothic vault which is frequently rectangular.
-The barrel vault is returned to architectural vocabulary as at the St. Andrea in Mantua.
+The barrel vault is returned to architectural vocabulary as at St. Andrea in Mantua.

 Domes

 The dome is used frequently, both as a very large structural feature that is visible from the exterior, and also as a means of roofing smaller spaces where they are only visible internally.
-After the success of the dome in Brunelleschi's design for the Basilica di Santa Maria del Fiore and its use in Bramante's plan for St. Peter's Basilica (1506) in Rome, the dome became an indispensable element in church architecture and later even for secular architecture, such as Palladio's Villa Rotonda.
+After the success of the dome in Brunelleschi's design for Florence Cathedral and its use in Bramante's plan for St. Peter's Basilica (1506) in Rome, the dome became an indispensable element in church architecture and later even for secular architecture, such as Palladio's Villa Rotonda.